jplattel/jplattel.nl/content/project/organization-supply.md

 With our [brewery](http://brouwerijnooitgedacht.nl/) we have to deal with inventory & supplies.
 To solve this I had to build my own solution, thus [Organization.supply](https://organization.supply) was born.

-This Django/python application solves the inventory problems for us and I'm building integrations for ecommerce & financial software!
+This Django/python application solves the inventory problems for us.
+It's not in active development at this moment as it suits most of our needs from the brewery.